Robot-Dreams-RO/devops_engineer/docs/_sources/2_linux/5_process_management.rst.txt

 	command &

 	# detach command from tty and run it in the background
-	# send stdout and sterr to the cmd.log file
+	# send stdout and stderr to the cmd.log file
 	nohup command 2>&1 > cmd.log &

 	# allows you to execute a command or program periodically and also shows your output on the screen which means that you will be able to see the program output in time.
 By default, watch re-runs the command/program every 2 seconds.
 The interval can be easily changed to meet your requirements.